grafana/grafana-bench/docs/bench_test.md

       --test-suite-name string            test suite name.
 If not specified, TEST_SUITE_NAME environment variable is used.
                                           Defaults to the last component of --test-suite.
                                           For example --test-suite /path/to/testsuite will give a test suite name of 'testsuite'.
       --test-suite-revision string        test suite revision.
-If not set TEST_SUITE_REVISION environment variable is used --test-suite-revision-file string   path to a file with the test suite revision --test-trigger string               test trigger (default "local")
+If not set TEST_SUITE_REVISION environment variable is used (default "devel")
+      --test-suite-revision-file string   path to a file with the test suite revision.
+Has precedence over test-suite-revision
+      --test-trigger string               test trigger (default "local")
       --test-type string                  test type.
 Allowed values: 'smoke', 'load' (default "smoke")
 ```